GEW's LeoLED on a wood coating furniture line

 • Zero ozone generation.

-GEW products for flooring lines
+GEW products for furniture lines

 LeoLED2

 From kitchen cabinets and wardrobes to children’s bedroom furniture, GEW’s LeoLED2 water-cooled UV LED curing system is engineered to solve the unique production challenges of the modern woodworking industry.
-LeoLED2 offers the power needed for fast flooring lines, offering a 55% increase in electrical power (140W/cm) and a 50% increase in UV dose (300mJ / cm2) compared to previous generations, but it also offers the sustainability benefits that many converts crave.
+LeoLED2 offers the power needed for fast furniture lines, offering a 55% increase in electrical power (140W/cm) and a 50% increase in UV dose (300mJ / cm2) compared to previous generations, but it also offers the sustainability benefits that many converters crave.

 The challenge: Increasing utility costs

-Traditional thermal drying tunnels and conventional mercury arc systems consume large amounts of electricity, directly squeezing your profit margins.
-Upgrading to LeoLED2 delivers typical energy savings of over 65% compared to conventional UV setups.
-The electrical efficiency of LEDs drops your overall line power requirements instantly.
+The electrical efficiency of LEDs also drops your overall line power requirements.
 Its instant on/off capabilities mean energy is only consumed when a furniture panel is passing beneath the lamphead – eliminating idle power draw during line stoppages, adjustments, or shift changes.

 LeoLED2